Agentic experiences in Microsoft Azure Cost Management

 "Push the boundaries and go beyond the existing patterns.
 Just be creative."

-This is what my mentor told me on our first meeting.
-I was the first designer on the team to focus on building AI features for Cost Management specifically.
-Given the creative freedom, I explored how AI could be integrated naturally across the site and exactly where users need it, instead of making them turn to the chatbot for help.
+Working on AI features for a legacy system like Microsoft Azure, I was still encouraged to explore visionary, futuristic concepts.
+Therefore, I explored how AI could be integrated naturally across the site and proactively support users exactly where they need it, instead of making them turn to the chatbot for help.

 Cost Optimization User Flow